Poker Player Image

 Kenney has certainly had his ups and downs in poker.
 He’s made millions, lost it all, made it all back, lost it all, and made it back, quite a few times.
 But he suggests those days are over and he’s now financially set for life and has confidence in his game to never go broke again.

 Kenney is also a World Series of Poker bracelet winner.
 In 2014, he took down the $1,500 10-Game Mix 6-Handed at the WSOP for $153,220.
 But like many high rollers of today, he isn’t much for grinding a full WSOP schedule each summer.
-Instead, he focuses on the juicy high stakes cash games in Las Vegas during the series.
+Instead, he focuses on the juicy high stakes cash games in Las Vegas during the series, and he's also a regular at the Triton Super High Roller Series.
 The poker superstar also has an extensive history of crushing it online, with millions more in cashes at various online poker sites.
 He previously represented GGPoker as an ambassador, along with Daniel Negreanu and Fedor Holz.